1. Overview

 4. Another perspective on faith

-How an expanded understanding of what faith is connects many of us who are creating space and facilitating new life
+An expanded understanding of what faith is connects many of us who are creating space and facilitating new life

 Summary of this section:

-2)Opening up to 'the More' in the knowing that something life-enhancing will come plays an essential role in focusing.
-Therefore, focusing is a secular faith practice.
+2) Opening up to “the More” in the knowing that something life-enhancing will come plays an essential role in Focusing.
+Therefore, Focusing can be considered to be a secular faith practice.

-3) Having "faith in the More" is common to secular and spiritual faith practices.
-This offers ways to connect and emphasize similarities with them - to link focusing and other secular faith practices with spiritual faith practices.
+3) Having “faith in the More” is common to secular and spiritual faith practices.
+This offers ways to connect and emphasize similarities with them – to link Focusing and other secular faith practices with spiritual faith practices.

-4) Some examples and details as they apply to focusing, prayer, and 'secular faith practices'.
+4) Some examples and details as they apply to Focusing, prayer, and “secular faith practices”.

 5) Honoring the many people and groups who contribute to life in this way.

-The first two sections pointed to our capacity to contribute to life through receptive listening and attending (the focusing attitude) - how we can create and hold a healing space.
+The first two sections pointed to our capacity to contribute to life through receptive listening and attending (the Focusing Attitude) - how we can create and hold a healing space.

 As we prepare to apply this capacity to larger realms, such as our planet, it feels important to point out a bridge of connection with others who help to hold and create receptive spaces in parallel ways - other 'faith practitioners'.

-1) "Faith" - as both noun and verb - is an intrinsic aspect of the focusing process
+1)"Faith" - as both noun and verb - is an intrinsic aspect of the Focusing process

 Focusing trusts in and attentively cooperates with the inherent rightness of life-forward movement.
-When we are focusing or companioning, we are holding a creative space for each other or another and trusting in these two things:
+When we are Focusing or companioning, we are holding a creative space for each other or another and trusting in these two things:

-a) Life moves (especially when we honor, welcome, and make space for it)
+- Life moves (especially when we honor, welcome, and make space for it)

-b) 'It' (the life in something - whatever the 'it' may be that we are companioning) knows its own rightness
+- 'It' (the life in something - whatever the 'it' may be that we are companioning) knows its own rightness

 Another way to say this is that:

-c) Focusing includes the 'inviting' and 'offering' of certain qualities and expressions that facilitate the growth and unfolding of life (loving intelligent attention, creating space and receptive welcome, felt sensing.)
+- Focusing includes the 'inviting' and 'offering' of certain qualities and expressions that facilitate the growth and unfolding of life (loving intelligent attention, creating space and receptive welcome, felt sensing.)

-d) These are offered with an intention to nurture and facilitate the growth and unfolding of something that is not yet fully seen or known.
+- These are offered with an intention to nurture and facilitate the growth and unfolding of something that is not yet fully seen or known.

 Focusing operates on the principle that something more than we know now can be experienced in our bodies, that something more than we know now can become more real or present, if we open to it.

-Here is one definition of faith -
+One definition of faith is:

-"Faith" used as a verb refers to this internal movement of opening oneself up to the More - to incline our hearts towards the More, trusting in its existence, and allowing it into our lives.
-We could also say that faith is "holding a space in our attention open for something as yet unknown or unseen but believed in or hoped for."
+"Faith is trusting or believing in something as yet unknown or unseen but believed in or hoped for."Faith, used as a verb, refers to this internal movement of opening oneself up to the More - to incline our hearts towards the More, trusting in its existence, and allowing it into our lives.
+We could also say that faith is "intentionally holding a space in our attention open for something as yet unknown or unseen but believed in or hoped for."

-{{Here is where things can become confusing.
-Faith is a beautiful movement of opening to the More, of an attitude.
+{Here is where things can become confusing.
+Faith is a beautiful movement

-Sadly, the definition of this beautiful movement of heart and mind has often been interpreted to mean that people should have 'blind faith' - that they should have unquestioning obedience and sacrifice their own truth for some belief system.
+Sadly, the definition of this beautiful movement of the heart and mind is sometimes interpreted to mean that people should have 'blind faith' - that they

-From this unquestioning obedience, belief systems can clash, and lead to much suffering.}}
+From within unquestioning obedience, belief systems can clash, and lead to much

 I acknowledge that the word faith can be confusing for these reasons.
-Still, I wish to return to the point that "holding space open for the More, for something believed possible but not yet seen or known", is one of the core aspects of the focusing and the listening process.
+Still, I wish to return to the point that "holding space open for the More, for something believed possible but not yet seen or known", is one of the core aspects of the Focusing and the listening process.

 Most faith practices involve intentionally 'holding a space in faith'.
 They connect with (Spirit, God, Life) in order that something can emerge into us or into the world.
 They also involve trusting in the rightness of whatever may come from doing this.

-The spiritual practices hold spaces for spiritual dimension to express themselves in this world.
+The spiritual practices hold spaces for spiritual dimension to express

-The secular practices operate from other belief systems to describe the More that they connect with and open to.
+The secular practices operate from other belief systems to describe the More

 Notice that, in all of these, 'what may come' and 'how it might come' may not be known, may not be clearly felt nor understood, and may not be specifically asked for.